hito-de-jiro/pandas-pipeline/README.md

+Pandas pipeline
+===================
 Data processing with the Pandas library
-===================
 Get raw CSV file and processing with Pandas.
 Used Faker and Pandas.
 ## Preparation